bigmlcom/flatline/user-manual.md

 For text fields, the output is a list of numeric fields, each corresponding to a term in the field's tag cloud.
 The value of each field is the number of times that term appears in that instance.

+A numeric expression or literal can be passed as an optional second argument to limit the number of generated fields to the *n* most frequent categories or text terms.

 ### Field properties